s0ursand/beginner_python_projects/README.md

 Rock-Paper-Scissors:
 Play the classic rock-paper-scissors game against the computer.
 Choose your move, and see if you can beat the computer.

+Bagels:
+You have limited attempts to guess an n digit number with no repeated digits.
+The computer will give you feedback on whether there is a correct digit in the wrong position, a correct digit in the correct position or no correct digits.